 How long have you worked for Modality Systems?

 I joined Modality Systems in January 2012.
-Six and a half years in one company: that’s a lifetime in IT!
+Seven years in one company: that’s a lifetime in IT!

 What attracted you to the company?

 I can still remember my interview, and there were two things which really stood out and told me I wanted to work at Modality Systems.
 Firstly, the work looked really interesting: writing tools and applications to help people work together better and communicate more effectively was certainly more interesting than what I had been doing.
 Secondly, the passion and excitement of my interviewers about the work they were doing and the customers they were working for convinced me that I wanted to join in and be a part of what they were building.

 What was your first day like?

 It was a while ago, but what I do remember is that straightaway I was working on a project for a big Pharma organisation, delivering content that would contribute to shortening how long it took drugs to come to market.
 There was all the support and help I needed to get up and running, but it was great to be able to jump feet first into my first project.